Auth0.Android Save and Renew Tokens

 If the accessToken

-has expired, the manager will automatically use the refreshToken
+has expired, the manager automatically uses the refreshToken

-and renew the credentials for you.
+and renews the credentials for you.
 New credentials will be stored for future access.

 You can save the credentials obtained during authentication in the manager.